How to turn your limitations into strengths when going abroad with a disability

 I can almost feel his positivity through the blurred zoom screen.

 We have to stop the interview at some point, but it is difficult with the level of engagement that Nicklas possess.
 He badly wants to help other students, disability or not, to go abroad because of his own experience.
-He has grown as a person and as a student and one there is no doubt that Nicklas will travel on his own in the future.
+He has grown as a person and as a student and one there is no doubt that Nicklas will keep on travelling in the future.

 By Simone Hauskov & Kathrine Bruun Funch